 As with anything, there is a good and a bad side.
-There are potential issues that may come with eating meat as well as not eating meat.
+There are potential issues that may come with eating meat while ingoring other foods as well as not eating meat.
 For example, while animal foods are considered a higher quality protein, we don't want to eliminate vegetables and carbohydrates because the fiber, antioxidants and nutrients provide some health benefits that protein does not.
 As always, choosing one food at the exclusion of all others is usually a bad idea.

 Note from Luke: Some research claims there are potential health risks with eating meat.
 But the reason research makes these claims is because, on a whole, people who eat meat tend to also eat more calories, smoke cigarettes and participate it other higher-risk health behaviors.
 So it comes down to understanding the mentality: Are you a grass-fed beef type of person or a fast food burger kind of person?
 When we remove other connected behaviors, there are NO science-backed risks with eating animal protein.

 And a problem many vegetarians face is a lack of adequate dietary protein or iron.
 But again, applying some mindfulness and making intelligent choices has a profound impact on the outcome of your diet.

 There are also positives with each.
 Most animal-based proteins (with the exception of dairy) contain very few carbs – meaning you get a high percentage of your total calories from protein.
 Many protein-rich, animal-based proteins like red meat, egg yolks and dark-meat poultry, are also rich in zinc and heme iron, which is more readily absorbed in your body than the iron in plant based proteins.